-The curriculum aims to promote international education so that students will be able to contribute to the global community with confidence and a sense of compassion, based on their deep understanding of Japanese and international studies as well as their experiences in international academic exchange.
+The curriculum aims to promote intensive English education and international education so that students will be able to contribute actively to the global community with confidence and sensibility.
+The curriculum features Japanese traditions and culture, as well as contemporary Japanese culture which attracts the world's attention today.
+It also features Japanese language, corporate and social systems operating in Japanese society.